dialog-semiconductor/py_ble_manager/examples/central_cli/README.md

 `GAPSCAN`

 Advertisement data will print to the terminal.
 Once the scan is finished, a message indicating the scan is complete will be printed to the terminal:

-# TODO scan image needs to be updated for refactored address

 ![terminal4](assets/terminal4.png)